mcxiedidi/pandalist/README.md

 - This program is implemented by calling the official sdk/interface, without destroying the official interface behavior;
 - This program only does 302 redirect/traffic forwarding, and does not intercept, store, or tamper with any user data;
 - Before using this program, you should understand and bear the corresponding risks, including but not limited to account ban, download speed limit, etc., which is none of this program's business;
-- If there is any infringement, please contact me by [email](mailto:i@nn.ci), and it will be dealt with in time.